MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This work studies this question from the lens of a powerful informed adversary who knows all the training data points except one.
 By instantiating concrete attacks, we show it is feasible to reconstruct the remaining data point in this stringent threat model.
 For convex models (e.g. logistic regression), reconstruction attacks are simple and can be derived in closed-form.
 For more general models (e.g. neural networks), we propose an attack strategy based on training a reconstructor network that receives as input the weights of the model under attack and produces as output the target data point.

 ## Fairness

+- MEDFAIR: Benchmarking Fairness for Medical Imaging. [[paper]](https://arxiv.org/abs/2210.01725) [[code]](https://github.com/ys-zong/medfair)
+  - Yongshuo Zong, Yongxin Yang, Timothy Hospedales.
+  - Key Word: Fairness; Medical Imaging.
+  - <details><summary>Digest</summary> We introduce MEDFAIR, a framework to benchmark the fairness of machine learning models for medical imaging.
+MEDFAIR covers eleven algorithms from various categories, nine datasets from different imaging modalities, and three model selection criteria.
+Through extensive experiments, we find that the under-studied issue of model selection criterion can have a significant impact on fairness outcomes; while in contrast, state-of-the-art bias mitigation algorithms do not significantly improve fairness outcomes over empirical risk minimization (ERM) in both in-distribution and out-of-distribution settings.

 - A Survey of Fairness in Medical Image Analysis: Concepts, Algorithms, Evaluations, and Challenges. [[paper]](https://arxiv.org/abs/2209.13177)
   - Zikang Xu, Jun Li, Qingsong Yao, Han Li, Xin Shi, S. Kevin Zhou.